Legal

 Why the human is still essential here

-The lawyer still decides the task, supplies the missing context, judges which clarifying questions are useful, and assesses the final output and its risk before using it.
+The lawyer still decides the task, identifies what context matters, supplies the missing facts and constraints, judges which prompt patterns and clarifying questions are useful, and assesses the final output and its risk before using it.

 How people use this